-Analysis | Nintendo is releasing Mario games on Switch for a limited time.
-But... why?
+Analysis | Classic Mario games are coming to Switch for a limited time, baffling fans

 Nintendo’s approach is reminiscent of the “Disney Vault,” a term coined to describe Disney’s policy around releasing home videos, where they would be placed on the market temporarily and then removed until a subsequent timed rerelease.
 Of course, “Super Mario 64,” “Super Mario Sunshine” and “Super Mario Galaxy” all originally came out years ago.
 But I wouldn’t be surprised if these titles returned in a more permanent fashion later on, after the temporary availability.
 The question is when — and why not just release them permanently from the get-go?

 Several motivators and reasons are possible: It could be somewhat of a “demo,” giving players a taste of these games and then using that to bolster Nintendo Switch Online subscriptions (which run players $19.99 for 12 months) especially if a new emulator service is introduced down the line.
 It’s also possible that these titles, if they do reappear at a later date, will be sold separately with bigger, individual price tags.
-The latter could be especially frustrating for adopters of “Super Mario 3D All Stars,” who would have to purchase these games again if they want them individually, or potentially if they delete the content from their personal library (deleting delisted games usually means losing that content forever, though we have no official confirmation on whether that’s the case here).
+The latter could be especially frustrating for adopters of “Super Mario 3D All Stars,” who would have to purchase these games again if they want them individually.

 Previously, on the Wii U and Wii consoles, users could purchase and download older games from bygone platforms via the Virtual Console, an official software emulator on the Wii Shop.
 The store was discontinued, however, and so was the emulation service, which has not transferred over to the Nintendo Switch in the same robust fashion.
 Instead, the Switch launched in 2017 without any way to play older games, and only a couple years later both SNES and NES titles were made available for free to Nintendo Switch Online subscription holders.